-Labeling is causing a great amount of confusion.
-One doctor may use the term Functional Neurological Disorder or Functional Movement Disorder, but then another may use Conversion Disorder.
-This leaves many confused on their diagnosis and struggling to find where they fit in.
-They individually mean different things, however, they are all labels for the same disorder.
+Current diagnostic labeling is causing confusion.
+One doctor may use the term Functional Neurological Disorder or Functional Movement Disorder, but another may use Conversion Disorder.
+This leaves many confused on their diagnosis and struggling to find where they fit.
+Individually these terms have different meanings, however, they are all labels for the same disorder.

 What is Functional Neurological Disorder: